shosephiroth/8-bit-restaurant-game/README.md

 ## Installation

-- Can be played locally by downloading the HTML File or visit here (insert live link here)
+- Can be played locally by downloading the HTML File or visit here: [https://shosephiroth.github.io/8-bit-restaurant-game/](https://shosephiroth.github.io/8-bit-restaurant-game/)

 ## Saving your progress